wang29a/DEG/README.md

 ## Datasets

-Our experiment involves four real-world datasets.
+Our experiment involves four real-world datasets where three of them can be downloaded from the link in the paper.
 Note that, all base data and query data are converted to `fvecs` format, and ground-truth data is converted to `ivecs` format.
 Please refer [here](http://yael.gforge.inria.fr/file_format.html) for the description of `fvecs` and `ivecs` format.

 ## Parameters

 For the parameters of each algorithm on all experimental datasets, see the code.

 ## Usage